graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven-layered/README.md

 </profile>
 ```

-We use `-H:LayerCreate=` to specify what should be included in the base layer: `java.base`, `io.micronaut`, `io.netty` and a few more other packages that a Micronaut application usually depends on.
+The `-H:LayerCreate=` option is used to specify what should be included in the base layer: `java.base`, `io.micronaut`, `io.netty` and a few more other packages that a Micronaut application usually depends on.
-For more details consult the [Native Image Layers documentation](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/imagelayer/NativeImageLayers.md).
+For more details, consult the [Native Image Layers documentation](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/imagelayer/NativeImageLayers.md).

-Additionally we use two options that are specific for layered builds: `-H:ApplicationLayerOnlySingletons=`, which specifies that a singleton object should be installed in the application layer only, and `-H:ApplicationLayerInitializedClasses=`, which registers a class as being initialized in the app layer.
+Additionally, two more options are used, specific for layered builds:
+* `-H:ApplicationLayerOnlySingletons=`, which specifies that a singleton object should be installed in the application layer only,
+* `-H:ApplicationLayerInitializedClasses=`, which registers a class as being initialized in the app layer.

 These are necessary for correctly building the Micronaut framework in a layered set-up.

-Now we can build the base layer:
+Now you can build the base layer:
 ```bash
 ./mvnw clean install -Dpackaging=native-image -Pbase-layer
 ```
 This will create the `base-layer.nil` which is a build time dependency for the application build.
 It will also create the `libmicronautbaselayer.so` shared library which is a run time dependency for the application layer.
-Note also that we use `install` instead of `package` to ensure that the base layer jar is installed in the `.m2` cache as it will be needed by the application build later.
+Note also that you use `install` instead of `package` to ensure that the base layer JAR is installed in the `.m2` cache as it will be needed by the application build later.

 ### Configure The Application Layer

-To configure the app layer we'll add an additional profile:
+To configure the application layer, add an additional profile:
 ```xml
 <profile>
     <id>app-layer</id>